Monsterlud/FrankenBike/README.md

 ![frankenbike part](images/fb_part.png) ![frankenbike bike](images/fb_bike.png)

 ### Installation & Code Style
-**FrankenBike** is a Java app repository and there is not APK.
+**FrankenBike** is a Java app repository and there is no APK.
-This application uses the MVC design pattern.
-The database is stored in the Inventory entity using a series of ObservableLists.
+This application uses the MVC design pattern, storing all data locally.
+The database is instantiated and manipulated in the Inventory Entity using a series of ObservableLists.
 The Main InventoryProgram loads the basic set of data entries (parts and bikes) and deletes all data with each restart for a fresh data set.